 flight muscles.
 This vibration shakes the pollen from the anthers, and

-enables efficient pollination of tomatoes, kiwi fruit and cranberries.
+enables efficient pollination of tomatoes, kiwi fruit and cranberries and other crops.

-However, honey bees remain important pollinators.
+However, honey bees remain important pollinators for other crops, such as almonds.
 There are also other reasons why honey bees matter.

-Over the years, there has been a steady increase in the commercial rearing of bumblebebees for pollination.
+Over the years, a steady increase in the commercial rearing of bumble bees for pollination has been evident.
 Unfortunately, this has not always been a blessing.

 Unfortunately, this has spread diseases, with consequences for local populations of wild bees.
-Xerces, the US invertebrates conservation charity, along with a number of other organisations, submitted a petition to the USDA’s Animal and Plant Health Inspection Service, requesting laws to protect wild bumble bees from disease by regulating the movement and health of commercial bumblebees outside their native ranges.
-You can read more about this issue on this page and this one.
+Xerces, the US invertebrates conservation charity, along with a number of other organisations, submitted a petition to the USDA’s Animal and Plant Health Inspection Service, requesting laws to protect wild bumble bees from disease by regulating the movement and health of commercial bumble bees outside their native ranges.